loveencounterflow/to-width/README.md

 **The essential building block for command line tables: truncate & pad strings to given width, taking care of wide characters, accents and ANSI colors.**

+## Why?

+Because I need tabular data display on the command line and was dissatisfied with existing solutions.
+There are some promising modules for doing this on [npm](http://npmjs.org), but nothing that satisfied me in the end.
+I then realized that the key requirement for doing tables in the terminal is the ability to format data so that each chunk of text (that you build table cells with) has exactly the correct visual width.

 In programming languages and fixed-width displays, there are at least three meaningful measures of text 'length':

 * **Length**—How many code units are used by a given programming language?
 In JavaScript, this measure is obtained by retrieving the value of `text.length`, and indeed, this is often used to implement simple-minded string truncation and padding when lines of constant length are desired.
+Be it said that the only two justifications for considering `text.length`

 * **Size**—How long a string is under some special interpretation of its contents; for example, the string `'a&#98x;c'` has a length of 8, but a size of 3 when NCRs are rendered as their corresponding code